mariamkopaleishvili1/TeamA-DDIT-2026/deli wk2/platform_strategy_canvas_template.md

 **Primary network effect type:** Data network effects (cross-side with indirect network effects)

-**Mechanism description:** As more traders participate, the price discovery improves—Kalshi's mode has "perfectly matched the realized federal funds rate by the day of each meeting since 2022, a feat not achieved by either surveys or futures" [[70]](https://www.kalshi.com/blog/kalshi-wins-historic-legal-victory).
+**Mechanism description:** As more traders participate, the price discovery improves,Kalshi's mode has "perfectly matched the realized federal funds rate by the day of each meeting since 2022, a feat not achieved by either surveys or futures" [[70]](https://www.kalshi.com/blog/kalshi-wins-historic-legal-victory).
 Improved accuracy attracts more sophisticated traders (producers), which improves liquidity and spreads, attracting more retail consumers.
 The platform becomes the "source of truth" for Georgian macro expectations, creating a self-reinforcing information monopoly.
 Federal Reserve research confirms Kalshi provides "statistically significant improvement" over Bloomberg consensus for CPI forecasting [[70]](https://www.kalshi.com/blog/kalshi-wins-historic-legal-victory)[[71]](https://www.kalshi.com/blog/kalshi-beats-bloomberg-consensus-on-cpi).

 **Critical mass threshold:** Based on Kalshi's development trajectory and Georgian market size, approximately 10,000 active users with GEL 5 million in open interest needed for self-sustaining liquidity.
 At this threshold, bid-ask spreads tighten to <5%, attracting institutional hedgers and justifying market maker investment.